gaasedelen/lighthouse/README.md

     - On macOS, the folder is at `/Applications/IDA\ Pro\ 6.8/idaq.app/Contents/MacOS/plugins`
     - On Linux, the folder may be at `/opt/IDA/plugins/`

+(If you need to locate the plugin directory for your setup, just type `idaapi.idadir(idaapi.PLG_SUBDIR)` in IDAPython console)

 It has been primarily developed and tested on Windows, so that is where we expect the best experience.

 # Binary Ninja Installation (Experimental)